futoin/specs/draft/ftn12_async_api.md

         * the next step in current level is executed only when all parallel steps complete
         * sub-steps of parallel steps follow normal sequential semantics
         * success() does not allow any arguments - use state() to pass results
+1. *Map state()*
+    * returns reference to map/object, which can be populated with arbitrary state values
+1. *get/set/exists/unset* wildcard accessor, which map to state() variables
+    * only if supported by language/platform
+1. *AsyncSteps copyFrom( AsyncSteps other )*
+    * Copy steps and state variables not present in current state from other(model) AsyncSteps object
+    * See cloning concept
+1. *clone*/*copy c-tor* - implementation-defined way of cloning AsyncSteps object

+### 2.2.2.
+Execution API - can be used only inside execute_callback

+*Note: success() and error() can be used in error_callback as well*

 1. *void success( [result_arg, ...] )*
     * successfully complete current step execution.
 Should be called from func()
 1. *void successStep()*